What is Calcium Oxide (CaO)?

-- It is an oxide which is basic in nature and forms salts when it comes in contact with an acid.
+- It is an oxide that is basic in nature and forms salts when it comes in contact with an acid.

-- It is extensively used for medicinal purpose and insecticides.
+- It is extensively used for medicinal purposes and insecticides.

-- It finds its application in manufacturing of cement, paper, and high-grade steel.
+- It finds its application in the manufacturing of cement, paper, and high-grade steel.

-- Lime is used as a reagent in laboratories for dehydration, precipitation, etc.
+- Lime is used as a reagent in laboratories for dehydration, precipitation reaction, etc.

 - It is the cheapest alkali available which is an important ingredient in the manufacturing of caustic soda.

 - Calcium is essential to animal life as the constituent of bones, shells, and teeth.
 The most common of the calcium compounds are calcium carbonate which the potter uses as a source of calcium oxide for glazes.

 - There are few things that users should keep in mind regarding Calcium Oxides.

 - The reaction between quicklime and water is usually vigorous.